Location: 7 Upper St Martin’s Lane

 Where to buy tickets

-The best place to buy tickets for Stomp is directly through the Ambassadors Theatre’s website where you will buy the tickets at face value and select your own seats from the seating chart.
+The best place to buy tickets for Beginning is directly through the Ambassadors Theatre’s website where you will buy the tickets at face value and select your own seats from the seating chart.